Explicit reciprocity laws for higher local fields: Generalized Artin-Hasse and Iwasawa formulas

 We arrived finally at the main result in Section \ref{Comparison of formulas}, namely, Theorem \ref{Iwasawa-General}.
-This theorem is as a generalization of Iwasawa's formuas \eqref{Iwasawa} to the Kummer pairing associated to a Lubin-Tate formal group and the higher local field $\La=\Ka_{\pi,n}$.
-These reciprocity laws coincide with the formulae of Zinoviev (cf. \cite{Zinoviev} Theorem 2.2 ) and Kurihara (cf. \cite{Kurihara} Theorem 4.4) for the generalized Hilbert symbol and the field $\La=\Qp(\zeta_{p^n})\TT$.
+This theorem is as a generalization of Iwasawa's formulas \eqref{Iwasawa} to the Kummer pairing associated to a Lubin-Tate formal group and the higher local field $\La=\Ka_{\pi,n}$.
+These reciprocity laws coincide with the formulas of Zinoviev (cf. \cite{Zinoviev} Theorem 2.2 ) and Kurihara (cf. \cite{Kurihara} Theorem 4.4) for the generalized Hilbert symbol and the field $\La=\Qp(\zeta_{p^n})\TT$.

 Recall that $\Ka$ denotes the field $K\TT$.
 In the deduction of Theorem \ref{Iwasawa-General} we shall use the following result. \begin{lemma} Let $\La=\Ka_{\pi,n}$.
 The following isomorphism of groups holds